Suggestibility: Non-state explanations of hypnotic responsiveness

 According to some theoretical explanations of hypnotic responses, such as the role-playing theory of Nicholas Spanos, hypnotic subjects do not actually enter a different psychological or physiological state; but, rather, simply acting on social pressure – and, therefore, it is easier for them to comply than to disobey.
 Whilst this view does not dispute that hypnotized individuals truly experience the suggested effects, it asserts that the mechanism this takes place by has, in part, been "socially constructed" and does not, therefore, require any explanation involving any sort of an "altered state of consciousness".

-Child
+Children

-Children have a developing mind that is constantly being filled with new information from sources all around them.
+Children have developing minds that are constantly being filled with new information from sources all around them.
 This predisposes children towards higher levels of suggestibility, and as such children are an important area of suggestibility investigation.
 Researchers have identified key factors, both internal and external, that are strong markers for suggestibility in children.